 We are a team comprised of material scientists, chemical engineers, and electronic engineers, collectively bringing over 15 years of experience in thin film deposition technology.
-Our expertise is focused on commercializing this technique to make thin films used in solar industry more efficient and less energy intensive.
+Our expertise is focused on commercializing this technique to make thin films processing more efficient and less energy intensive.

 NanoPrint Innovations was founded by the CEO, Zhuotong Sun, during his time as a PhD student funded by Prof. Driscoll’s Chair in Emerging Technologies Grant from the Royal Academy of Engineering.